 Grani’s website was blocked in 2014 by Russian state media and telecommunications regulator Roskomnadzor, and the news outlet had to change its name, according to the outlet and Roskomnadzor.
 Grani issued a statement on May 24, 2019, in defense of Bekirov and other Crimean Tatar journalists, saying Bekirov was one of the reporters who covered “never-ending searches, arrests, and trials on fabricated charges,” since “Crimea, after annexation, has turned into an information black hole.”
 Bekirov, along with Arifmemetov and Sheikhaliev, had become “dazzling professionals in a short period of time and, of course, themselves ended up under attack,” the statement said.

-Russia has enforced its laws in Crimea since it annexed the peninsula from Ukraine in March 2014, including imposing substantial restrictions on media freedom, according to Freedom House’s 2022 Freedom in the World report.
-The number of media outlets in Crimea was reduced by more than 90 percent under a 2015 reregistration process overseen by Roskomnadzor, and Russian authorities have restricted access to Ukrainian television and other media outlets, according to Freedom House.
+Russia has enforced its laws in Crimea since it annexed the peninsula from Ukraine in March 2014, including imposing substantial restrictions on media freedom, according to Freedom House’s 2023 Freedom in the World report.
+The number of media outlets in Crimea fell by more than 90% under a 2015 reregistration process overseen by Roskomnadzor, and Russian authorities have restricted access to Ukrainian television and other media outlets, according to Freedom House.
 Since taking control, Russian authorities have systematically prosecuted journalists and activists who questioned the annexation.

 Many Crimean Tatar activists who opposed Russia’s annexation of Crimea were put on trial on terrorism-related charges, according to Krym.Realii, Human Rights Watch (HRW), and U.K.-based news website OpenDemocracy.
 Russia has a track record of using terrorism and extremism laws to silence critics and muzzle independent news coverage.